 Critiquing is free, but based on give and take: someone critiques you, and you critique them.
 This is work, but work well worth doing.
 Some writers try to find critters for a one-way relationship but this shortchanges them on a valuable opportunity to improve.
 Why?
 Because when you critique others, you learn a ton about what works and what doesn’t in a story.
 And once you “see” a problem in another person’s manuscript it becomes much easier to spot the same issue in your own stories.
 These epiphanies are golden opportunities to grow your skills quickly!

 Critiquing shouldn’t cost you, although there are services who do charge, so again, if you go that route, do your research to make sure they are legit and are worth the return on investment (ROI).
 To find critique partners, ask your writer’s network or join a site like the Critique Circle.
 This is where Becca and I met and we have both workshopped many stories there.
+Other ones to check out might be Inked Voices, Nathan Bransford’s Connect with a Critique Partner, and Scribophile.

-- More about critique partners (including where to find them)
+- More about critique partners

 - How to know you’re in a good critique group